-- Students who are 21 years of age or whose 21st birthday occurs during the semester in which the student wishes to live off campus.
-The student's 21st birthday must occur prior to the last day of final exams during the fall semester, and prior to the date of commencement during the spring semester. - Students who have completed a 60 hour degree (such as the Associate of Arts or Associate of Science degrees) prior to attending Catawba College. - Students who have completed at least 90 hours. - Students who live at home with their parents or legal guardians. - Students who are married or have a child. - Students enrolled in fewer than 12 semester hours may request on-campus housing through the Office of Housing and Residential Life.
+Students who are 21 years of age or whose 21st birthday occurs during the semester in which the students inless to lise in the semester in which the semester is a semicircle semicircle set of the set of the semicircle set of the semi student wishes to live off campus.
+The student's 21st birthday must occur prior to the last day of final exams during the fall semester, and prior to the date of commencement during the spring semester.

+• Students who have completed a 60 hour degree (such as the Associate of Arts or Associate of Science degrees) prior to attending Catawba College.

+- Students who have completed at least 90 hours. - Students who live at home with their parents or legal guardians. - Students who are married or have a child. - Students enrolled in fewer than 12 semester hours may request on-campus housing through the

+Office of Housing and Residential Life.